WordPress User Management

 User Information Reference

 Here are the key pieces of information that define a WordPress user.
-Before creating a user, please determine this information carefully, as some if it (like the Username) can't be changed later!
+Before creating a user, please determine these values carefully in collaboration with the user, as some elements, specifically the Username, can't be changed later!

 Email address